 I travelled mostly by the underground rail systems in both cities and both are excellent.
 Shanghai is slightly more expensive (4 RMB per trip I think) but Beijing is only 2 yuan per trip.
 I bought a travel card for 20 and put and extra 20 on it to make travelling on the train really convenient, sort of like Hong Kong's Octopus card.
 Just swipe on entry and swipe on exit and it calculates the cost and deducts it automatically for you.

 I hope this helps.
 Have a good time!!
 Oh, and don't forget to take a trip on the Maglev train from Shanghai Pudong airport to Longyang rail station.
 Cost is about 50RMB (one way) but it reaches speeds of over 400km per hour.
 It's fantastic!
-From Longyang you can either catch a taxi or transfer to the Shanghai metro. about 6 years ago
+From Longyang you can either catch a taxi or transfer to the Shanghai metro. over 6 years ago

 I would add that you factor in time to account for then horrendous traffic in Beijing (haven't been to Shanghai).
 On a recent trip, we found that we didn't spend enough time at the key sites due to our later than planned on arrival time due to the traffic.
 Once there, though, you will be impressed and fascinated.
-Enjoy! about 6 years ago
+Enjoy! over 6 years ago

 2-3 days for Shanghai.
 At least 3 days for Beijing and 5 or 6 if you can spare.
-Depends upon your interests and whether or not you plan on visiting nearby destinations (such as water-twons from Shanghai) but then there is always something else for those with more time about 6 years ago
+Depends upon your interests and whether or not you plan on visiting nearby destinations (such as water-twons from Shanghai) but then there is always something else for those with more time over 6 years ago